-6. All essential employees and contractors will have their hours and work locations documented, including off-site visits, by:

-- All employees and related service contractors will sign in and out using the district's timepiece system. - All other contractors will sign in and out using the district's Raptor visitor management system - Any off-site visits must be known in advance and pre-approved by the district office. - No other visitors will be allowed on site.

-7. If emergency housing is needed to further contain the spread of the communicable disease, the Mount Pleasant Cottage School UFSD will lodge an essential employee on a district property or at a local hotel.
+- 6. All essential employees will have their hours and work locations documented, including off-site visits, by: - All employees will sign in and out using the district's timepiece system. - Any off-site visits must be known in advance and pre-approved by the district office - No other visitors will be allowed on site. - 7.
+If emergency housing is needed to further contain the spread of the communicable disease, the Mount Pleasant Cottage School UFSD will lodge an essential employee on district property or at a local hotel. - 8.
+OTHER Any other requirements determined by the Department of Health such as contract tracing or testing, physical distancing, hygiene, and disinfectant, or mask-wearing.